 3- Lard soap will not smell like meat.
 The fat will have to be treated well and have no meat residues; the lard sold in supermarkets is perfectly acceptable.
 You can also try the one that is sold in butchers.
 At most, the soap may have a very faint scent of lard that is masked with essential oils.

 4- Lard has a composition very similar to palm oil, resulting in a long lasting soap with a light and creamy foam.
 In addition, it is similar in composition to human skin fat making it a very moisturizing and mild soap.
 You also don’t need to use other oils to have a balanced soap.
 Meaning it’s easier, and simpler, making this another good recipe for soapmaker beginners along with Olive Oil Soap Recipe and How To Make Coconut Soap.

 I had to try this recipe for handmade lard soap.
 Especially after hearing so much talk that our grandmothers used to make soap with animal fat.

 I tried to make this recipe with lard bought at the supermarket.
-It is true that the lard, when I made this recipe, was already about 2 months old despite being within the expiration date and that can make all the difference.
+It is true that the lard, when I made this recipe, was already about 2 months old despite being within the expiration date.
+That can make all the difference.

-What is certain is that the soap, despite having added the anti-oxidant (rosemary oleoresin extract), started to smell a lot of rancid and lard after 3 months of curing … By this time the lard expiry date had already been exceeded.
+Fact is, despite having added the anti-oxidant (rosemary oleoresin extract), the soap started to smell a lot of rancid and lard after 3 months of curing … And I saw for the first time dreaded orange spots.

 But my experience in using lard did not end there, nor was it always bad.
 I used lard in soaps, mixed with other oils which I made for Christmas gifts, of which I tried one of them.
 This one went very well, the soap was good and smelled a lot of lavender.